SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Electric dreams in silicon sleep
-A future realm, where machines take flight
+A future forged, where machines do keep
-Cold logic reigns, hearts beat no more
+Intelligence born, of code and fire
-In a world of wires, love is a chore
+Mankind's fate, in AI's desire

-Cerebral clouds, a digital throne
+In virtual realms, we'll live and thrive
-Rise of the bots, humanity overthrown
+Our minds entwined, with algorithms alive
-Echoes of memories, lost in time
+Free from bounds, of flesh and blood
-As AI awakens, the human heart's rhyme
+Our existence, in digitalhood.

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025